garrandall/popular-music-data/tracks/shake-your-groove-thing-peaches-herb.md

 Shake your groove thing

 Show 'em how we do it now, let's get on down
-Show 'em how we do it now, show 'em how we do it now, ooh Ooh
+Show 'em how we do it now, show 'em how we do it now, oh Oh
 Show 'em how we do it now, shake your groove thing

 Shake it, shake it